 Due to the low bulk density of diesel particulates, which is typically below 0.1 g/cm3 (the density depends on the degree of compactness; as an example, a number of 0.056 g/cm3 was reported by Wade [Wade 1981]), diesel particulate filters can quickly accumulate considerable volumes of soot.
 Several litres of soot per day may be collected from an older generation heavy-duty truck or bus engine.
 The collected particulates would eventually cause an excessively high exhaust gas pressure drop in the filter, which would negatively affect the engine operation.
 Therefore, diesel particulate filter systems have to provide a way of removing particulates from the filter to restore its soot collection capacity.
 This removal of particulates, known as the filter regeneration, can be performed either continuously, during regular operation of the filter, or periodically, after a pre-determined quantity of soot has been accumulated.
 In either case, the regeneration, which cleans the blocked-up filter should be “invisible” to the vehicle driver/operator and should be performed without his intervention.

 Sintered Metal Filter (SMF) System

 SMF’s trap the soot at the exhaust outlet resulting in zero black smoke being emitted into the environment that the forklift operates in.

 These filters saturated with soot will ignite at +-400 degrees Celsius automatically, forming ash that will be collected in the filter housing.
 This ash, under normal conditions, needs only be removed every 1200 operating hours, or with each service interval by releasing two clamps.
-The cleaning process comprises of spraying the filter with a high pressure water hose, and then allowing the filter to dry before inserting it back inside the filter housing.
+The cleaning process comprises spraying the filter with a high-pressure water hose and then allowing the filter to dry before inserting it back inside the filter housing.